A good fricase de pollo can solve a lot of problems. I don’t know if that is true, but I know that it can solve me being hungry.

 - Add the onions and red pepper to the pan.
 Sprinkle with the salt, pepper, the sazon packets, oregano, cumin, and saute until translucent.
 Then add in the garlic and cook for another 2 minutes.

 - Add the tomato paste and stir it into the veggies until it starts to look cooked out or about 2-3 minutes.
-Add in the broth.
+Add in the broth and the wine to the pan and simmer with the veggies and paste for 5 minutes.
+Then add in half of your olives along with the olive juice and mix well.

 - Add the chicken back into the pot.
-Do not cover the chicken with the broth, want to keep the chicken braising without soaking the skin.
+Do not drown the chicken with the broth, want to keep the chicken braising without soaking the skin.

 **Make sure to pat the chicken DRY before adding it to the oil.
 If you put them in wet you risk it splattering and burning you, and it will steam the chicken instead of browning.